Basenji Breed Summary

 Stubborn, Intelligent, Playful, Curious and Energetic

-These doggies are extremely unique, they don't bark like other doggies but rather 'talk' through a strange yodel-like sound!
-Additionally, they are very hygenic doggies and tend to clean themselves like cats using their paws.
+These dogs are extremely unique, they don't bark but rather 'talk' through a strange yodel-like sound!
+Additionally, they are very hygienic and tend to clean themselves like cats using their paws.
 They also get very obsessive trying to get rid of dirt on their coats!

 Additionally, they have a very sweet appearance, mainly due to their little wrinkly foreheads and kind-looking eyes.
 They are very gentle and affectionate by nature and form extremely strong bonds with their families!

-Fun Fact: These doggies are called M'bwa M'kube M'bwawamwitu in Africa, which means the jumping up and down dog!
+Fun Fact: These dogs are called M'bwa M'kube M'bwawamwitu in Africa, which means the jumping up and down dog!

 |Kennel Club Group||Hound|